Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Preliminaries

 We provide an illustrative example of partial symmetry.
 The elliptical funnel is the distribution over $\tau \in \mathbb R$ and $\theta \in \mathbb R^n$ generated by

-where $C$ is a correlation matrix.
-This is an extension of the well-known funnel \citep{Neal:2001}, in which $C$ is diagonal.
+where $M$ is a scatter matrix.
+This is an extension of the well-known funnel \citep{Neal:2001}, in which $M$ is diagonal.
 The geometry of the funnel is typical of hierarchical priors and prone to frustrate many inference algorithms.
-But the funnel also has certain partial symmetries: the \textit{conditional} distribution $p(\theta|\tau)$ is elliptically symmetric with a point of even symmetry and a normalized covariance matrix (proportional to $C$) that do not depend on the variable~$\tau$.
-Later we will show that VI provably recovers the mean and the correlations along $\theta$ when $\mathcal Q$ is a family of elliptical distributions---even when VI misestimates the mean for $\tau$ (Figure~\ref{fig:funnel}).
+But the funnel also has partial symmetry: the \textit{conditional} distribution $p(\theta|\tau)$ is elliptically symmetric with a point of even symmetry and a scatter matrix (proportional to $M$) that do not depend on the variable~$\tau$.
+Later we will show that VI provably recovers the mean and the correlations along $\theta$ when $\mathcal Q$ is elliptically symmetric, even when VI misestimates the mean for $\tau$ (\Cref{fig:funnel}).